 My biggest travel regret is that I had been traveling for ten years, telling myself my budget life would never earn enough miles to matter, before I got a card.
 My current card doesn't even charge foreign transaction fees!

 For cash withdrawals, see if your bank has a way you can avoid fees.
 It's usually complicated - e.g. a high balance or multiple accounts.
 But if starting up a savings account could save you a few hundred dollars in fees, do it!
+Some countries (UK, OZ) have pre-paid cards.

 |Driver's license||Especially for RTW travel, packing lists should include your license, even if you don't think you're going to drive.